egoist/eslint-config-rem/README.md

 ## Rules

-In general, this config suggest: `2 spaces indention` and `no semicolon`
+This config is a fork of eslint-config-xo but with: `2 spaces indention` and `no semicolon` and more.